wim-c/psc/README.md

 parallel states, and joint states.
 Each of these is described in the following sections.

 ### The `SimpleState` class
 A simple state is a leaf state: it can have no child states.
-A simple state is defined by deriving from the `SimpleState class`.
+A simple state is defined by deriving from the `SimpleState` class.

 ```python
 import psc